Fatality data collection method ::

 Capturing fatal dog attacks

 How we capture fatal dog attacks for all breeds reported in U.S. news reports begins with 14 generic phrases assigned to Google News Alerts.
 All 14 phrases are intentionally non-breed specific.
-Once an attack is captured, 2-4 case-specific terms are created to ensure that any new information about the dog bite fatality is captured as well.
+Once an attack is captured, 2-4 case-specific terms are created to ensure that any new information about the dog bite fatality is captured.
 A case-specific phase is often "name of county, dog attack."
-It also may be the first and last name of the victim, or in cases of criminal charges, the dog owner's name
+It also may be the first and last name of the victim, or in cases of criminal charges, the dog owner's name.

 The 14 generic terms have been in use since 2008-2013, according to a recent search of incomplete archived emails of those years. - DogsBite.org, October 17, 2022